Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: FMs for SBSE

-Recently, LLMs have attracted significant interest in evolutionary computation due to their ability to enhance various aspects~\cite{wu2024evolutionary}.
+\paragraph{FMs in Evolutionary Computation.} Recently, LLMs have attracted significant interest in evolutionary computation due to their ability to enhance various aspects~\cite{wu2024evolutionary}.
 An important step in this regard is to use LLMs as search operators for single and multi-objective optimization, such as language model crossover (LMX) for single-objective~\cite{meyerson2024language} and LLM-assisted offspring generation for multi-objective optimization~\cite{wang2024large}.
 In the same line of work, \citet{freire2024large} investigated the use of LLMs to generate customized suggestions for objective functions aimed at optimizing product line architecture designs.

-Another line of work is evolutionary algorithm generation and improvement using LLMs.
+\paragraph{Generation and Improvement of Search Algorithms.} Another line of work is evolutionary algorithm generation and improvement using LLMs.
 Notable works include using LLMs to generate swarm intelligence algorithms~\cite{pluhacek2023leveraging}, designing heuristic algorithms~\cite{liu2024evolution}, and evolving search algorithms~\cite{ye2024reevo}.
 In addition, some studies also focused on using LLMs to assist novice users in interpreting and comprehending evolutionary algorithm-generated solutions~\cite{maddigan2024explaininggp,singh2024enhancing}.
 While LLM-based evolutionary computation has recently gained attention in the literature, its effectiveness within the SBSE context remains understudied.
-Given LLMs' potential to enhance evolutionary computation, we anticipate that other FMs, such as VLMs and MMs, could further complement SBSE in solving complex domain problems like autonomous systems~\cite{song2025generativeaitestingautonomous,gao2025foundation}, robotics, and quantum computing~\cite{qseRoadmapTOSEM2025}; for example, in the autonomous driving domain, LLMs have been combined with search algorithms to generate tests: LLMs first derive logical scenarios from reports of real accidents, and then search algorithms search for concrete scenarios in the search space defined by these logical scenarios~\cite{tang2024legend}.
+Given LLMs' potential to enhance evolutionary computation, we anticipate that other FMs, such as VLMs and MMs, could further complement SBSE in solving complex domain problems like autonomous systems~\cite{song2025generativeaitestingautonomous,gao2025foundation}, robotics, and quantum computing~\cite{qseRoadmapTOSEM2025}; for example, in the autonomous driving domain, LLMs have been combined with search algorithms to generate tests: LLMs first derive logical scenarios from reports of real accidents, and then multi-objective search for concrete scenarios in the search space defined by these logical scenarios~\cite{tang2024legend}.